AzuResolute/MThree-React-Frontend/README.md

   * **React-Router** - Allows a React app to decide what components to show given a URL.
   * **Redux** - State Manager.
 When your application possesses a sizable amount of components, redux eases state relationship complexity by being a globa state holder and manager.
   * **Studying more JavaScript** - A lot of what you can accomplish in React uses advanced JavaScript, such as the Array.map.
   * **Studying TypeScript** - JavaScript but with types and interfaces.
-Use this to make creating web app frameworks such sa React easier to debug.
+Use this to make creating web app frameworks such as React easier to debug.